razi-rais/microservices/workshop/readme.md

 ```

-Next, let us create the service so front-end web app can access the backend (we will deploy it soon).
-Remember database and webapp are running in two different pods and need to communicate via service endpoint.
+Next, let us create the service so front-end web app can access the backend.
+Remember redis and webapp are running in two different pods and need to communicate via service endpoint.

 ```
 $ kubectl apply -f voting-app-back-svc.yaml